D4dx-backend/ward-management/ward-management-system/README.md

 ```

 2. Log in as the state admin and create coordinators for each district.
-3. Create ward admins and assign them to wards.
+3. Create Ward Incharges and assign them to wards.
 4. Create form templates for weekly reports.

 ## Project Structure